lb-/bakerydemo/bakerydemo/timeline/client/tutorial.md

 # Tutorial

-**Goal:** Integrate a single npm react component to leverage it inside an existing Wagtail admin project.
+**Goal:** How to integrate a single React component in Wagtail's CMS admin **Goal:** Integrate a single npm react component to leverage it inside an existing Wagtail admin project.

 ## Problems to work through